 Okay.
 Enough background.
 Let’s get to it.

-As I said, most startups are usually interested in PR for its ability to help them sell, recruit, raise money or do some combination of those things.
+As I said, most B2B tech startups are usually interested in PR for its ability to help them sell, recruit, raise money or do some combination of those things.

 You may know automatically that you want to do one of these, but take a moment to consider whether the others – or some other goal – might also be worth including in your strategy.

-The idea here is to find the journalists and freelance writers who are most likely to write a story about you.
-Depending on the goals you identified in Step 1, you may consider...
+The idea here is to find the journalists and freelance writers who are most likely to write a story relating to your business, offering, and expertise.
+Depending on the goals you identified in Step 1, you may consider reporters...

-Another way to find likely targets is to scour the media pages of your competitors.
-But don’t just assume a reporter who wrote about them will write about you; make sure you understand why they got the coverage.
+If the above doesn’t work for you, you can also scour your competitors’ media pages.
+But don’t just assume a reporter who quoted or featured your competitor will write about you; make sure you understand why they got the coverage.
 To do that, read a few articles by the reporter to understand their beat and interests.

-Once you have your initial list, find an email address for everyone.
+Once you have your initial list, find email addresses for everyone.
 There are a few ways to do this:

 Okay.
 You’ve got email addresses for 10 people most likely to spread the word about your startup.
 Where to keep them?
 You can try a spreadsheet – it’s free and simple.
 But my recommendation is the Gmail plugin Streak.

-Streak is CRM built to work inside Gmail.
-We rely on it pretty heavily here and it’s flexible enough that you can adapt it to any sales cycle – even a bare-bones PR contact cycle.
+Streak is an easy to use and customizable CRM built to work inside Gmail.
+We rely on it pretty heavily at Propllr, and it’s flexible enough that you can adapt it to any sales cycle – even a bare-bones PR contact cycle.

 Once you’ve engaged a few times with each of your target reporters, reach out via email.
 The first email should be a simple introduction: